sequenceiq/blog-test/source/_posts/2014-10-20-cascading-on-tez.markdown

 As you can see the codebase is a bit simpler than using directly the Apache Tez API, however you loose the low level features of the expressive data flow API.
 Basically it's up to the personal preference of a developer whether to use and build directly on top of the Tez API or use Cascading (we have our own internal debate among colleagues) - as Apache Tez improves the performance by multiple times.

-Get the code from our GitHub repository [GitHub examples](https://github.com/sequenceiq/sequenceiq-samples) and build the project inside the `cascading-topk` directory:
+Get the code from our GitHub repository [GitHub examples](https://github.com/sequenceiq/sequenceiq-samples) and build the project inside the `cascading-tez-sample` directory:

 ```bash
 ./gradlew clean build